McNepp/QApplicationContext/README.md

 3. Creates a Declaration for a RestPropFetcher.
 Again, we pass the first constructor-argument (the URL) directly.
 However, for the second argument, we use `inject<QNetworkAccessManager>()`.
 4. Registers the descriptor with the context (as before).
 5. The context is published.
 It will instantiate a QNetworkAccessManager first, then a RestPropFetcher, injecting the QNetworkAccessManager into its constructor.

+<b>Note:</b> In the above example, we obtain the mcnepp::qtdi::ServiceRegistration for the `QNetworkAccessManager` in line 2.<br>
+Whenever we want to express a dependency for a Service and we have the corresponding ServiceRegistration at hand, we can leave out the `inject()` and pass the ServiceRegistration directly as a dependency.
+Thus, the lines 2 to 4 from our example could be simplified like this:

+    auto networkRegistration = context -> registerService<QNetworkAccessManager>(); // 2
+    context -> registerService(Service<RestPropFetcher> decl{QString{"https://dwd.api.proxy.bund.dev/v30/stationOverviewExtended?stationIds=10147"}, networkRegistration}, "hamburgWeather"); // 3

 ## Externalized Configuration